ColdFusionX/ColdFusionX.github.io/_posts/2020-10-08-Blackfield-HTB.md

 Info: Download successful!
 ```
-#### SYSTEM.hive
+#### SYSTEM hive

-To extract the NTLM hashes from `ntds.dit` file, we'll be needing SYSTEM.hive file which contains the System boot key essential to decrypt the NTDS.dit.
+To extract the NTLM hashes from `ntds.dit` file, we'll be needing SYSTEM hive file which contains the System boot key essential to decrypt the NTDS.dit.

 #### Grabbing SYSTEM: